Adrienna is a country gardener of a 5,000 sq ft garden. She likes to share some of her tips and tricks!

 When to Cover the Carrots With Straw

 I don't cover my carrots with the straw until night temperatures drop into the 20s and pretty much stay there.
 For my area in Montana, that's usually around Thanksgiving, whereas in other areas it could be around Halloween—yet still zone 4.
-December through February, the night (and even day) temperatures will drop into the teens and then down to subzero numbers.
-Even with those deep freeze temperatures, the carrots are still harvestable.
+December through February, the nightly (and sometimes even daily) temperatures will drop into the teens and then down to subzero numbers.
+Even with those deep-freeze temperatures, the carrots are still harvestable.

 Come March is when the temperatures will begin to rise and warm up the soil.
 This will trigger the top of the carrots to turn soft and mushy—in other words, decompose.
 The root that remains deep in the soil is the last to warm up and become mushy, because the root is farther down in the soil (where it's colder), therefore maintaining longer preservation.